n0ahdasilva/mininet-pox-openflow/README.md

 ## How to run
 Go to https://github.com/mininet/mininet/releases/ and download the lastest recommended VM image.
 As of 2022-11-20, release 2.3.0 is the lastest, and its recommended VM image is `mininet-2.3.0-210211-ubuntu-20.04.1-legacy-server-amd64-ovf.zip`.

 Once the VM is installed, the credentials to login are user: `mininet` password: `mininet`.
+Ensure that you can connect to the VM from the host computer.

 When in the home directory, place the files into their respective folders `~/mininet` and `~/pox` by using software such as FileZilla or manually creating the files and copying its contents.